Skirlax/Minecraft-World-API/README.md

 # Minecraft-World-API

-This is a straightforward API that allows you to see data about world and player in Minecraft single-player.
+This straightforward API allows you to see data about the world and players in Minecraft single-player.

 # Usage